apache/spark/docs/running-on-mesos.md

 * Executor memory: `spark.executor.memory`
 * Executor cores: `spark.executor.cores`
-* Number of executors: `spark.cores.max`/`spark.executor.cores`
+* Number of executors: min(`spark.cores.max`/`spark.executor.cores`,
+`spark.mem.max`/(`spark.executor.memory`+`spark.mesos.executor.memoryOverhead`))

 Please see the [Spark Configuration](configuration.html) page for details and default values.

-Executors are brought up eagerly when the application starts, until `spark.cores.max` is reached.
-If you don't set `spark.cores.max`, the Spark application will consume all resources offered to it by Mesos, so we of course urge you to set this variable in any sort of multi-tenant cluster, including one which runs multiple concurrent Spark applications.
+Executors are brought up eagerly when the application starts, until `spark.cores.max` or `spark.mem.max` is reached.
+If you set neither `spark.cores.max` nor `spark.mem.max`, the Spark application will consume all resources offered to it by Mesos, so we of course urge you to set this variable in any sort of multi-tenant cluster, including one which runs multiple concurrent Spark applications.

 The scheduler will start executors round-robin on the offers Mesos gives it, but there are no spread guarantees, as Mesos does not